Lauric acid: Uses

 Like many other fatty acids, lauric acid is inexpensive, has a long shelf-life, is nontoxic, and is safe to handle.
 It is used mainly for the production of soaps and cosmetics.
 For these purposes, lauric acid is reacted with sodium hydroxide to give sodium laurate, which is a soap.
 Most commonly, sodium laurate is obtained by saponification of various oils, such as coconut oil.
 These precursors give mixtures of sodium laurate and other soaps.

-Lauric acid is a precursor to dilauroyl peroxide, a common initiator of polymerizations.
+Lauric acid is a precursor to dilauroyl peroxide, a commercial initiator of polymerizations.

-Nutritional and medical aspects

-Although 95% of medium-chain triglycerides are absorbed through the portal vein, only 25–30% of lauric acid is absorbed through it.
+Production and reactions

+Lauric acid is mainly isolated from natural sources.
+Its reactions are representative of those of similar long chain, saturated fatty acids.
+It can be converted to the symmetrical fatty ketone called laurone (O=C(C_{11}H_{23})2).
+It transesterifies with vinyl acetate.
+Treatment with sulfur trioxide gives the α-sulfonic acid.

+As a dietary fat and cardiovascular risk factor

-Lauric acid increases total serum lipoproteins more than many other fatty acids, but mostly high-density lipoprotein (HDL).
-As a result, lauric acid has been characterized as having "a more favorable effect on total HDL than any other fatty acid [examined], either saturated or unsaturated".
-In general, a lower total/HDL serum lipoprotein ratio correlates with a decrease in atherosclerotic incidence.
-Nonetheless, an extensive meta-analysis on foods affecting the total LDL/serum lipoprotein ratio found in 2003 that the net effects of lauric acid on coronary artery disease outcomes remained uncertain.
-A 2016 review of coconut oil (which is nearly half lauric acid) was similarly inconclusive about the effects on cardiovascular disease incidence.
+Lauric acid increases total serum lipoproteins more than many other fatty acids, including LDL and high-density lipoprotein (HDL), making it a risk factor for cardiovascular diseases.
+Lauric acid has been characterized as having "a more favorable effect on total HDL than any other fatty acid [examined], either saturated or unsaturated", which may favor a lower cardiovascular disease risk.
+However, given the prominence of lauric acid in palm and coconut oil (about 47% of total fat), replacing dietary coconut oil and its high lauric acid content with oils containing mostly unsaturated fats would alter total blood lipids in a way that reduces cardiovascular disease risk.

+Although 95% of medium-chain triglycerides are absorbed through the portal vein, only 25–30% of lauric acid is absorbed through this vein.